legumeinfo/lightshop/README.md

     d) On the configure page:

         - set the 'default theme' to 'Content'.
-        - set 'Show block on specific pages' to 'Only the listed pages'
+        - 'Show block on specific pages' to 'Only the listed pages'
 	- specify pages by entering their paths in the text area, one path per line.
 E.g. search/phylotree search/gene